aXhyra/Mighty-Thymio-Simulation/README.md

 # Other info
 Noise data from thymio's proximity sensors has been handled by using a rolling average of the last 3 measurements.
+Also data from the proximity sensor has been normalized in a range from 0 to 1 and inverted in such a way that the closer the object is, the higher the value of the sensor.

 The scripts folder containes scripts to quickly source and run the launch files for each point.